korlibs/korge-hello-world/README.md

 You should use Gradle 5.5 or greater and Java 8 or greater.

+Tasks related to specific targets, might not be available if the target is not enabled, make sure that the required targets are enabled/not commented out in the `korge {}` section inside `build.gradle.kts`.

 ## Compiling for the JVM (Desktop)

 Inside IntelliJ you can go to the `src/commonMain/kotlin/main.kt` file and press the green ▶️ icon